Checklist of Requirements for Federal Websites and Digital Services

 - Executive Order 13166, Improving Access to Services for People with Limited English Proficiency

-- Dept. of Justice Memo Reaffirming the Mandates of EO 13166
+- Department of Justice 2022 Memo Reaffirming the Mandates of EO 13166

-- Federal Agency LEP Guidance (Dept. of Justice)
+- Federal Agency LEP Guidance (Department of Justice)

 Publish information in ways that make it easy to find, access, share, distribute, and re-purpose; Structure content and tag with standard metadata.
 Make open data, content, and application programming interfaces (APIs) the new default, and make existing high-value data and content available through APIs.
 Use challenges and prizes to promote open government, innovation, and other national priorities.